donsingh/windowsCalculatorHTML/README.md

 # windowsCalculatorHTML
-##A mimic of the windows calculator built in HTML/CSS
+A mimic of the windows calculator built in HTML/CSS Built for University of San Carlos IT 2103 Classes

-###Built for University of San Carlos IT 2103 Classes
+##Output

-###This project outputs a simple HTML/CSS Generated Calculator:
+This project outputs a simple HTML/CSS Generated Calculator:

 ![alt tag](img/screen.jpg)